 Japanese families gather with their belongings at a departure point where they will be taken to an assembly center and, eventually, to an internment camp.
 All persons, including children, had to wear identification tags.
 The intention of the tags was to prevent families from being separated.
-Tags also identify bales of bedding which might or might not be reunited with their owners.
-Herald Examiner Collection, Image #00044031, April 2, 1942.
+Tags also identify bales of bedding that might or might not be reunited with their owners.

 Evacuees had to endure several weeks or months at assembly centers while basic camp structures were prepared for them in the hinterland.
 Assembly centers were located throughout the West at fairgrounds and racetracks where families often were crowded into horse or livestock stalls.
-As with all aspects of the relocation, government publicity outlets bent over backwards to give a favorable impression of their actions.
+As with all aspects of the relocation, government publicity outlets bent over backward to give a favorable impression of their actions.
 The photograph above, from the Herald Examiner, is accompanied by a highly colored optimism: “A little Japanese girl meekly submits to a hair wash while a woman nearby also washes her hair on June 25, 1942.
-A far cry from the Axis concentration camps ravaged with torture, starvation and death, is the Santa Anita Assembly Center, where 18,500 Japanese are quartered on the grounds of the luxurious Santa Anita Race Track.”
-Herald-Examiner Collection, Image # 00043915, June 25, 1942.
+A far cry from the Axis concentration camps ravaged with torture, starvation, and death, is the Santa Anita Assembly Center, where 18,500 Japanese are quartered on the grounds of the luxurious Santa Anita Race Track.”

 Home Away from Home

 Aware of the mixed feelings on internment, government and media tried hard to style detention as something in the best interests of the internees, as well as the local populace.
 The term "internment camp” was often replaced with "relocation center” or "evacuation center.”
 (The preferred term among some historians today is "concentration camp.”)
-Some news accounts went farther to spin the reality of the forced move, referring to "new homes” awaiting the "evacuees.”
+Some news accounts went further to spin the reality of the forced move, referring to "new homes” awaiting the "evacuees.”
 The article accompanying the photo above calls Manzanar, the destination of the motor caravan, "the new boom town, Little Tokio of the Mountains.”
-Herald Examiner Collection, Image #00044026, 1942.

-It is not surprising that there are few, if any, images of the exodus in the Shades of L.A.
+It is not surprising that there are few if any, images of the exodus in the Shades of L.A.
 Collection.
 Those caught up in the confusion would have other things to worry about than documenting their departure and a camera would have been a heavy luxury to carry along.
 However, once settled in the camps, Japanese families for the most part adopted a stoic resignation and worked to recreate some sense of familiarity and normality in bleak surroundings.
 In the photo above, James Otake celebrates his first birthday at the Gila River camp sitting on the lap of his mother, Mariko (Mary).
 A cake sits next to them.
 Since the photo is dated 1945, James must have been born in the camp.
-Shades of L.A.
-Collection, Image #00000735.

 Changes at home

 A man, identified as Alberto Munoz, prepares to re-open a cleaners established by a Japanese family.
 The movie poster at right advertises the Japanese film Joi Kinuyo Sensei (Doctor Kinuyo) from 1937.
-The star of the movie, Kinuyo Tanaka, was a popular actress in both pre- and post-war films and, later, one of Japan's first female film directors.
-Herald-Examiner Collection, Image #00068523, June 17, 1942.
+The star of the movie, Kinuyo Tanaka, was a popular actress in both pre-and post-war films and, later, one of Japan's first female film directors.

 In December 1944, with the war in the Pacific turning in favor of the Allies, President Roosevelt lifted Executive Order 9066.
 The process of re-integrating the Japanese back into the lives they'd left behind was complex; it would be another year before all the camps were completely closed.
 Many internees had lost everything, including friends, and did not return to California.
 Others were able to piece their lives back together with some help from public authorities and faith groups.
 The lucky ones, such as the man above, were able to re-establish their businesses.